 Gran Turismo 7 8K support… can it really do it?

-Whether it was running on a PS5 dev kit is unknown, and while PS5 will support 8K output, the console almost certainly won’t support 8K gaming for most titles, if at all.
+Whether it was running on a PS5 dev kit is unknown, and while PS5 does support 8K output, the console doesn't support 8K gaming for most titles, if at all.
 But don’t forget that the very first Gran Turismo game features a ‘Gran Turismo Hi Fi’ mode which strips back some of the graphical detail and runs the game engine at 60fps, compared to the regular refresh rate of 30fps.
 Does it not seem highly plausible that new Gran Turismo could feature a similar 8K mode just to show off an 8K TV is you have it?
 Sounds more likely than not, if you ask us.